CORPS ENGAGEMENT TEAM

 Select the ‘Start your Army application’ and complete the candidate registration form.
-You will need to apply to join as a solider.
+You will need to apply to join as a soldier.

 You will be invited to your local career centre, be given a personal development plan to follow and a Candidate Support Manager (CSM) to help you get ready for the assessment centre.

-Your assessment will last for 2 days and will take place in one of our Assessment Centres in the UK.
+Your assessment will last for 2 days and will take place in one of our Assessment Centres within the UK.
 We will pay for your travel to get there and back.